 Student Services functions will continue to be delivered however, appointments will now be conducted over the telephone or via Skype.
 The team will contact individuals to arrange these.
 Students requiring new appointments, please contact firstname.lastname@example.org.
-The Student Services staff will continue to be staffed on a smaller scale during officer hours.
+The Student Services staff will continue to be staffed on a smaller scale during office hours.

-We will be working the university to mitigate any impact on the student experience whilst also ensuring that student wellbeing and the wider safety of our community is paramount.
+We will be working at the university to mitigate any impact on the student experience whilst also ensuring that student wellbeing and the wider safety of our community is paramount.
 If you have any questions or concerns at all then please feel free to get in touch via email@example.com and please do check back regularly for further updates.

 If you are experiencing symptoms of Coronavirus infection, however mild, do not leave your home for 14 days from when your symptoms started.
-The University and the SU recommend that you self-isolate at your home address for your own comfort and to minimise risk to other students.
+The University and the SU recommend that you self-isolate at your home address for your comfort and to minimise risk to other students.
 To stop the spread of the virus, remember to: